ThanhL/Attitude-Estimation-with-UKF-and-Quarternions/README.md

 ### Unscented Kalman Filter Process/Measurement Models

 The Unscented Kalman Filter largely follows the process model and measurement model from Edgar Kraft's *A Quaternion-based Unscented Kalman Filter for Orientation Tracking* paper.
-More details about UKF process+measurement model can be found in the Jupyter Notebook [here](https://www.gooogle.com).
+More details about UKF process+measurement model can be found in the Jupyter Notebook [here](https://github.com/ThanhL/Attitude-Estimation-with-UKF-and-Quarternions/blob/master/Notebooks/Unscented%20Kalman%20Filter%20Orientation%20Estimation%20Math.ipynb) (located in the Notebooks folder of this repo).

 ### Possible Improvements